jaewan/accelerator_disaggregation/README.md

 ## Introduction
-We present a novel accelerator disaggregation framework that leverages dynamic multiple dispatch to transparently offload PyTorch computations to remote accelerators.
-Our approach extends the computational graph interception capabilities of PyTorch's dispatcher system with a distributed lazy evaluation strategy.
+We present a novel accelerator disaggregation framework that leverages unified dispatcher to transparently offload PyTorch computations to remote accelerators.
+Our approach extends the computational graph interception capabilities of PyTorch's dispatcher system with a distributed future.
 By combining transparent operation interception with a future-based execution model, we achieve both programmability and network efficiency without requiring modifications to user code.

 ## Features
 **Transparency**: Custom Device Extension with Unified Dispatch